Mastering the Cyberpunk Glitch Effect: A Pure CSS Tutorial (Line-by-Line Breakdown)

 .cyber-link {

-position: relative; /* Parent for absolute pseudo-elements */
+position: relative; /* Required: anchors the absolute pseudo-elements */

 text-decoration: none;